-Yodeck Playbox (or Raspberry Pi in general) includes a CEC adapter on its HDMI monitor port.
+The Yodeck Playbox (or Raspberry Pi in general) includes a CEC adapter on its HDMI monitor port.
 CEC is a standard communication protocol supported by most major TV manufacturers.
-It allow for a playback device (Yodeck Playbox) to power on, power off, and switch video inputs on a CEC-enabled TV.
+It allows for a playback device (the Yodeck Playbox) to power on, power off, and switch video inputs on a CEC-enabled TV.
 Check out the CEC compatibility chart.

-In the future, we will provide support for using infrared LEDs to signal the monitor on or off through IR, just like normal TV remotes do.
-For large installations, we can support custom solutions, like the above, or using custom serial connections to monitors.
-Also, we will be providing programming hooks that will allow you to create custom scripts to power on/off monitor.
+In the future, we will provide support for using infrared LEDs to switch the monitor on or off through IR, just like normal TV remotes do.
+For large installations, we can support custom solutions, like the above, or custom serial connections to monitors.
+Also, we will be providing programming hooks that will allow you to create custom scripts to power the monitor on/off.